-We have chosen to be great at one thing across all our three businesses.
-The best customer experience in Australia.
+We have chosen to be great at one thing across all our four businesses.

 We achieved this by our total adoption of Net Promoter Score (NPS).
 We ask our customers to measure us every day using the simple and powerful Net Promotor Score (NPS) question: “How likely is it that you would recommend our company to a friend or colleague?”.
 This translates into a customer experience score between -100 and +100 with most companies achieving scores in a bell curve in the middle around 0.

 When we set the goal of being the best, we decided that we would change everything to achieve this.
 Nothing was off limits.

 We changed the transparency of NPS so everyone internally and externally can see how well we are looking after our customers on a real-time basis.
 We think it is a world first to share this.
 Our real-time customer experience score of +80 is the rolling average for the last 3 months.

 We changed our systems and processes.
 We changed our people hiring profile.
 We changed our bonuses to be based on our NPS score achievement.
 We empowered our people.